Google shows the wrong meta description for my site

-If you've crafted nice descriptions for your blog posts, nothing is more annoying than Google showing another description for your site completely in the search result snippet.
+If you've crafted nice meta descriptions for your blog posts, nothing is more annoying than Google showing another description for your site completely in the search result snippet.

 The source code for your site should contain exactly one description meta tag.
 If the tag is missing or if more than one appears, you may not see the preferred description in search engines.
 Please view the source code for your site to determine if either of these situations apply.

 <meta name="description" content="Preferred description goes here"/>

 If you do not see a description meta tag, please follow the steps in this article.

 If you have more than one description meta tag, please run a conflict check to determine what other feature on your site outputs the duplicate description(s).

 If you searched for `SEARCHTERM`, Google scans all indexed pages for the exact term or phrase.
 Google uses the search term to highlight information in search results which is why the meta description is different than what you entered into the plugin.

 To see the meta description without search term manipulation, use the site: search operator followed immediately by the URL of your site.
 A search for all pages on example.com without search term manipulation would be site:example.com

 If you've recently updated your description, Google probably hasn't indexed the new description yet.
 It can take up to a week for Google to index the changes you made, depending on how often your website is crawled.

 If you type, in Google, cache: followed immediately by the URL of your site or page, you'll see what Google has cached for your site.
 If the appeared date is before you made the changes, we'll have to wait for Google to crawl your site again.
 Sometimes you can speed up this process with the fetch as Googlebot tool.